-The Audit Committee (the "AC") consists of three Directors, all of whom are independent non-Executive Directors.
+The AC consists of three Directors, all of whom are independent non-Executive Directors.
 The Chairman of the AC is Mr Lee Kheng Nam.
 The other two members are Mr Ng Kai Wa and Mr Lee Gwong-Yih.
 All members of the AC have the appropriate accounting or relevant financial expertise or experience.